Is Powerlife like any other gym?

-Yes, you can do a trial class, the casual class fee is $25, which can be deducted from the total of a 10 class pass if you decide to continue.
-We also offer an introductory 10 day pass for $30.
+Yes, you can do a trial class if you live local.
+The casual class fee is $25, which can be deducted from the total of a 10 class pass if you decide to continue.
+We also offer an introductory 10-day pass for $35.

 Do I have to sign up to membership or can I come casually?

-Yes, you can come casually but we recommend if you attend our classes more than twice a week, the best value would be our weekly membership of $29 per week.
-Our casual class fee is $25 or you can choose to purchase a 10 class pass for $190 with a 6 month validity.
+Yes, you can come casually but we recommend if you attend our classes more than once a week, the best value would be our weekly membership of $29 per week.
+Our casual class fee is $25 or you can choose to purchase a 10 class pass for $210 with a 4 month validity.
+We also have a 20 class pass and affordable Student and Family Memberships too.
 See our pricing page for more details.

 What if I have had a recent injury and/or illness?